Finite-$N$ Bootstrap Constraints in Matrix and Tensor Models: Bounds on matrix models

 We then tried imposing various factorization properties for the double-trace expectation values and then found a good match with the $N = 1$ and large $N$ limit (see Figure \ref{fig:M4_finiteN_largeNvsN=1}).
 To recover the large $N$ limit, we imposed that $m_{k,l}$ must be zero if $k$ or $l$ is odd.
 This property arises naturally in the large $N$ limit as a consequence of large $N$ factorization and the parity constraints of the system.
 When imposing this additional constraint, the bounds close in on the exact solution in the large $N$ limit, excluding the exact solution for $N = 1$.
 To recover the $N = 1$ limit, we then imposed that $m_{k,l} = m_{k + l}$, which follows directly from the product property $x^k x^l = x^{k+l}$ recovered in the $N = 1$ limit.
 In this case, we found that the bounds close in on the exact solution for $N = 1$, excluding the exact solution in the large $N$.

 The fact that the bounds do not depend explicitly on $N$, while the $N=1$ and large $N$ limits can be recovered by imposing properties of multi-trace expectation values, suggests that the $N$ dependence of the present system is encoded in specific properties of multi-trace expectation values.
 This is consistent with the expectation that bootstrap bounds at finite $N$ depend on such properties \cite{Kazakov:2024ool}.
 One might therefore expect that additional constraints on multi-trace expectation values, similar to those explored in \cite{Kazakov:2024ool}, could lead to stronger bounds at particular values of $N$.
-However, we have not found evidence of this so far.
-Investigating whether such additional constraints exist would be an interesting direction for future work.
+It would be interesting to explore this perspective in future work.

 In the present analysis, we found that the bounds did not improve in strength as the size of the $n \times n$ Gram matrix was taken beyond $n = 6$.
 Our hypothesis for why this is the case is that beyond $n = 6$, unconstrained values of $G_{n,m}$ prevent improvements of the constraints.
 For $n \leq 6$, all values of $G_{n,m}$ that appear in $\mathcal{M}$ also appear in $\mathcal{Q}$, and are therefore constrained by the inequalities $\mathcal{M} \succeq 0$, $\mathcal{Q} \succeq 0$, and $\mathcal{M} - \mathcal{Q} \succeq 0$.
 However, for $n \geq 6$, some values of $G_{n,m}$ that appear in $\mathcal{M}$ do not appear in $\mathcal{Q}$.
 For this reason, they become only constrained by the inequalities $\mathcal{M} \succeq 0$ and $\mathcal{M} - \mathcal{Q} \succeq 0$, giving rise to weaker constraints.
 Additional constraints may be required to get stronger results past $n = 6$.